 Redbone coonhound puppies become exceptional adults when they receive early socialization—especially when entering a home with young children or cats—that helps them quickly grow accustomed to different scents, people, and environments.
 They're super smart, but if not on the trail of something specific, their easy-going personality means their attention might be diverted in an instant ("squirrel!").
 Short, consistent sessions of positive reinforcement training with a dedicated pet parent helps build a strong, responsive relationship.

-The gorgeous sleek and short ruddy coat of a redbone coonhound dog makes him a handsome pup indeed, and sets him apart from other hounds.
-The American Kennel Club (AKC) indicates that breeders made a specific choice centuries ago to enhance his crimson appearance, although some redbones might occasionally have a speck of white on their paws from one of their ancestors.
+The gorgeous sleek and short ruddy coat of a redbone coonhound dog makes him a handsome pup indeed and sets him apart from other hounds.
+And while breeders made a specific choice centuries ago to enhance his crimson appearance, some redbones might occasionally have a speck of white on their paws from one of their ancestors.

 From his cheerful expression to the tip of his narrow, raised tail, a redbone is ready for action!
 His hindquarters are high and lengthy, which allow him to spring over various terrain or wade through marshes with ease.
 A slender redbone has the body of an endurance athlete: muscular, lean, and not too bulky.